-This bill clarifies that pipeline companies that convey oil, gasoline, or other petroleum products may acquire rights-of-way by eminent domain pursuant to Article 5, Title 38, C.R.S.
-The bill reiterates the applibility of state constitutional provisions concerning just compensation for property taken by eminent domain, as well as federal pipeline safety regulations and other applicable current law.
-The bill takes effect upon signature of the governor, or upon becoming law without his signature.
+The bill clarifies that pipeline companies that convey oil, gasoline, or other petroleum products may acquire rights-of-way by eminent domain pursuant to Article 5, Title 38, C.R.S.
+The bill reiterates the applicability of state constitutional provisions concerning just compensation for property taken by eminent domain, as well as federal pipeline safety regulations and other applicable current law and court practices.